vegaprotocol/uma-oracle-contract-template/README.md

-Upon a final result from UMA, the contracts will get a callback when either the original asserter claims back their bond, or a disputer claims their reward, which will trigger an update on the stored data in the example contracts, and the result can be read via `getTermination` and `getSettlementPrice` respectively.
+Upon a final result from UMA, the contracts will get a callback when either the original asserter claims back their bond, or a disputer claims their reward, which will trigger an update on the stored data in the example contracts, and the result can be read via `getData`.

 [`sample-proposal.json`](sample-proposal.json) contains a partial Vega market proposal for contracts deployed on the Goerli network.